1 Tissue types

 a.
 Before you begin, decide which lobe on each side occupies most of the anterior, posterior, medial and lateral surfaces of each lung.

-d.
+iii.
 Identify each visible lobe and each visible fissure.

-e.
+iv.
 Identify the diaphragmatic surface and lingula, where visible.

-h.
+d.
 After viewing these cases, reassess your understanding of which lobe on each side occupies most of the anterior, posterior, medial or lateral surface of the lung.

 i.
 Has your understanding changed?

 ii.
-Was your diagram correct?
+Was your diagram in Part a. correct?

 iii.
 Is it the same or different in each patient?